Linkin Park: Living Things and Recharged (2011–2013)

-2013–2015: The Hunting Party
+The Hunting Party (2013–2015)

 In an interview with Fuse, Shinoda confirmed that Linkin Park had begun recording their sixth studio album in May 2013.
 The band released the first single from their upcoming album, titled, "Guilty All the Same" (featuring Rakim) on March 6, 2014, through Shazam.
 The single was later released on the following day by Warner Bros.
 Records and debut at No. 27 on the US Billboard Rock Airplay charts before peaking at No. 1 on the Mainstream Rock charts in the following weeks.
 Shortly after the single's release, the band revealed their sixth album would be titled The Hunting Party.
 The album was produced by Shinoda and Delson, who wanted to explore musical elements from Hybrid Theory and the band's earlier material.
 Shinoda commented the album is a "90s style of rock record".
 He elaborated, "It's a rock record.
 It's loud and it's rock, but not in the sense of what you've heard before, which is more like '90s hardcore-punk-thrash.'
 The album includes musical contributions from rapper Rakim, Page Hamilton of Helmet, Tom Morello of Rage Against the Machine, and Daron Malakian of System of a Down.
 The songs "Until It's Gone", "Wastelands", "Rebellion" (featuring Daron Malakian), and "Final Masquerade" were released as singles from the album.
 The Hunting Party was released on June 13, 2014, in most countries, and later released in the United States on June 17.